-3.2.2.
-Within 24 months of commitment to the Charter the mills under the management of the grower member will only source FFB from known and identified sources and not from illegal sources.
-3.2.3.
-Within 24 months of commitment to the Charter the company will have a time-bound plan to bring all FFB sourced into compliance with the POIG indicators and efforts to bring non-compliant smallholders into compliance are documented.
+3.2.3 Within 24 months of commitment to the Charter the company will have a time-bound plan to bring all FFB sourced into compliance with the POIG indicators and efforts to bring non-compliant smallholders into compliance are documented.

-3.3 Report on Social, Labour and Environmental Performance
+3.3 Report on social, labour and environmental performance

-Disclose the company's social, labour and environmental performance including the elements of the POIG Charter, and how the organisation demonstrates good governance of its sustainability system using the guidance of the Global Reporting Initiative (GRI) or equivalent approach
+Disclose the company's social, labour and environmental performance including the elements of the POIG Charter, and how the organisation demonstrates good governance of its sustainability system using the guidance of the Global Reporting Initiative (GRI) or equivalent approach.

-3.3.1 A publicly available sustainability report is prepared at a minimum every two years, covering as a minimum all issues relevant to compliance with this Charter.
+3.3.1 A publicly available sustainability report is prepared at a minimum biennially, covering as a minimum all issues relevant to compliance with this Charter.
 This includes relevant RSPO indicators and the additional POIG indicators.

-3.3.2 The public sustainability report includes details relating to the company's governance of its sustainability systems, consistent with the GRI Sustainability Reporting Guidelines (or equivalent approach).
+3.3.2 The public sustainability report includes details relating to the company's governance of its sustainability systems, consistent with the GRI Sustainability Reporting Standards (or equivalent approach).

-3.4 RSPO Certification and Company Operations
+3.4 RSPO certification and company operations

-Producers shall meet a minimum of 50% of their plantations being RSPO certified upon commitment to the Charter, and a commitment to achieve 100% by within 2 years.
+Producers shall meet a minimum of 50% of their plantations being RSPO certified upon commitment to the Charter, and a commitment to achieve 100% by within 24 months.
 This shall cover all palm oil operations, subsidiaries, acquisitions of existing plantation and fresh fruit bunch purchases from third parties, with possible alternatives to full RSPO certification for small independent producers.

-3.4.1 A minimum of 50% of the company's plantations and mills are RSPO certified upon commitment to this Charter.

-3.4.2 Within 24 months of POIG membership, 100% RSPO certification of the company's plantations and mills is achieved.

-- 3.4.3 Newly acquired plantations are RSPO certified within 24 months of acquisition. - 3.4.4 A policy for purchasing 100% RSPO certified FFB within 24 months of signing the POIG Charter is developed, implemented and monitored for progress.
+- 3.4.1 A minimum of 50% of the company's plantations and mills are RSPO certified upon commitment to this Charter.
+16 - 3.4.2 Within 24 months of POIG membership, 100% RSPO certification of the company's plantations and mills is achieved.
+17 - 3.4.3 Newly acquired plantations are RSPO certified within 24 months of acquisition. - 3.4.4 A policy for purchasing 100% RSPO certified FFB within 24 months of signing the POIG Charter is developed, implemented and monitored for progress.
 Acceptable alternatives may be defined for independent smallholders.